 If a flat route is what you're after, make your way from Powerhouse Park out to the sand and head north, a task that's always easier at low tide.
 Here you'll run past some great local restaurants and beachfront homes until you reach the San Dieguito River.
 Stay to the right and follow the path to Camino Del Mar, head north to Via de la Valle, cross to the east side of the road, and finally to the north you'll find the Coastal Rail Trail, a 1.5 mile groomed dirt path, that runs through Solana Beach to Cardiff by the Sea.
 Add distance to the north through Encinitas to explore this coastal community.

 Peñasquitos Canyon is a popular spot for those who love biking or running the trails.
-There are options off I-5 at Sorrento Valley, and I-15 (seen in the map).
+There are options off I-5 at Sorrento Valley, and I-15.
 On this route, beginning at Canyonside Park, you'll find soft surfaces, an occasional waterfall, and 11-14 miles of running.
 Bathrooms and playgrounds are near the parking area.
 It gets toasty here in the summer, so stay hydrated and have fun!

 Lake Miramar is a great five-mile loop reserved for runners, walkers and cyclists.
 Every mile is marked, so with or without your GPS watch you'll know your splits.
 Competitive runners frequent this loop as a tune-up spot in preparation for their major races.